plurid/plurid/notes/Featurelock.md

 `Rotate / Translate / Scale` icons on the `<plurid-options>` bar, always visible.

 Holding touch on `Rotate / Translate / Scale` icons reveals control arrows for precise transformations.

+Gyroscope icon on the `<plurid-options>` bar.
+When active, it uses the phone's gyroscope to determine rotation X/Y.

 ---